-The purpose of the standalone Internal Medicine Year 3 (IMY3) is to allow previous Core Medical Training (CMT), Acute Care Common Stem (ACCS) and Broad Based Training (BBT) trainees to meet the requirements to apply for higher-specialty training for Group 1 specialties.
+The purpose of the standalone Internal Medicine Year 3 (IMY3) is to allow previous Core Medical Training (CMT), Acute Care Common Stem - acute medicine (ACCS-AM) and Broad Based Training (BBT) trainees to meet the requirements to apply for higher-specialty training for Group 1 specialties.

-These posts will allow trainees to use their existing competencies from CMT, BBT or ACCS and gain the additional requirements of the Internal Medicine Stage 1 (IMS1) programme, such that they can apply on an equal basis with trainees coming through IMS1.
-Trainees will be expected to meet the same ARCP requirements at the end of their standalone year.
+These posts will allow trainees to use their existing competencies from CMT, BBT or ACCS and gain the additional requirements of the Internal Medicine Stage 1 (IMS1) programme, such that they can apply to high training on an equal basis with trainees coming through IMS1.
+Trainees will be expected to meet the same ARCP requirements at the end of their stand-alone year.

 These posts will be designed to give trainees the experience and support they need to be able to fulfil the curriculum requirements and outcomes of the IMS1 programme.